non/debox/README.md

 that Debox's structures provide more reliable performance than Scala's mutable collections.

-Debox is available for Scala 2.10.
+Debox is available for Scala 2.10 and 2.11.

 ### Set up